Put-in-Bay Clock

 Put-in-Bay

-Put-in-Bay is a village located on South Bass Island just north of Sandusky on the mainland.
+Put-in-Bay is the heart of South Bass Island and is located just north of Sandusky on the mainland.
 Put-in-Bay's main industry is tourism that runs from April thru October.
-Put-in-Bay has to be the party capital on the north coast of Ohio.
+Put-in-Bay has to be the party capital on Ohio's north coast whether you're a weekend tourist, day-tripper, or boating enthusiast.
 The harbor has an abundance of bars, nightclubs, and saloons.
-When the season goes full blast on Memorial Day weekend, every night is a good night for a party.
+When the tourist season gets going full blast on Memorial Day weekend, every night is a good night for a party.

 Put in Bay Harbor